 Clothes for hiking should be lightweight, breathable, moisture-wicking and quick-drying – so that they are comfortable to hike in, and pull sweat and moisture away from your body, reducing discomfort and chafing when hiking.

-The best hiking clothes are also made of stretch fabric, so that they’re more comfortable to hike in – this is especially true when it comes to hiking pants – and great hiking clothes will additionally offer a level of SPF protection from the sun, to reduce the chances of you getting sunburn through your clothes (yes, that’s a thing).
+The best hiking clothes are also made of stretch fabric, so that they’re more comfortable to hike in – this is especially true when it comes to hiking pants – and great hiking clothes will additionally offer a level of sun protection, to reduce the chances of you getting sunburn through your clothes (yes, that’s a thing).

 2. Buy comfortable hiking boots (or hiking shoes) and socks

 A well-fitting pair of boots will make the difference between a great hike and a bad one, and are definitely one of the most important hiking essentials.

-When you are a new hiker, buying your first pair of hiking boots is likely to be the most expensive part of hiking for beginners.
+When you are a new hiker, buying your first pair of boots or hiking shoes is likely to be the most expensive part of hiking for beginners.
 But the good news is, if you wear them regularly and look after them, then they will turn out to be a great investment!

 If you have happy feet then the rest of you will be happy – or at least, if your feet are sore then it is not a fun place to be.

 3. Look at the weather conditions before heading out

-An important hiking tip for the day and morning before you leave for your hike is to check the weather at your hiking destination, to make sure you’ll have good enough conditions to go hiking and help you know what hiking gear you should pack.
+An important hiking tip for the day and morning before you leave for your day hike is to check the weather at your hiking destination, to make sure you’ll have good enough conditions to go hiking and help you know what hiking gear you should pack.

 Even if the weather is nice at home, it can be very different once you get to the mountains for a hike, as mountains tend to have more extreme and changeable weather, so it’s always worth checking before you set off.